Thibstars/JHAAPI/README.md

         );
 ````

-If your instance is running on a different URL, you could also pass that to you configuration:
+If your instance is running on a different URL, you could also pass that to your configuration:
 `new Configuration("http://homeassistant:8123/api", "myLongLivedAccessToken");`

 ---